enactjs/jsdoc-to-ts/README.md

   }))
 })"
 ```
-NOTE: Replace `<path to installation>` with the directory you wish to update (This script requires at least Node.js 13.2.0.).
+NOTE: Replace `<path to installation>` with the directory you wish to update.
+The script requires at least Node.js 13.2.0. or later.

 ## Working with Linked Enact